-ER referral ups specialist access for publicly insuredFebruary 4th, 2013 in Health /
+ER referral ups specialist access for publicly insuredFebruary 4, 2013 in Medicine & Health / Health

 (HealthDay)—Specialists are more willing to see publicly insured children if they are referred from an emergency department, according to research published online Jan.
 10 in the Annals of Emergency Medicine.

 Karin V. Rhodes, M.D., of the University of Pennsylvania in Philadelphia, and colleagues interviewed 26 specialists and 14 primary care physicians in Cook County, Ill., in an effort to better understand factors, including the role of emergency department referrals, influencing specialists' willingness to accept patients covered by Medicaid and the Children's Health Insurance Program (CHIP).

 The researchers found that considerable barriers exist for primary care physicians to secure specialty care for publicly insured children and that the emergency department is used to facilitate this process.
 Many specialists reported being forced, due to economic concerns or institutional pressure, to limit the number of publicly insured pediatric patients they care for.
 Factors linked to specialist acceptance of patients with Medicaid/CHIP included high acuity or complexity, geography, patient hardship, and a personal request or an informal economic relationship with the primary care physician.
 For publicly insured patients, referral through the emergency department was a common and expected mechanism for access to specialty care.